szym-mie/java-abstract-chat/README.md

 ### Endpoints

-Endpoints are objects that receive and send data, representing one destination only (be it clients or server).
-Handlers operate on endpoints, each handler owns one endpoint, but can propagate messages or frames further by reading client store.
+Endpoints are objects that receive and send data, representing one destination only (be it users or server).
+Handlers operate on endpoints, each handler owns one endpoint, but can propagate messages or frames further by reading user store.

 ### UDP multiplexer